Year End Tax Tips for 2018

 You used to be able to pay state estimated property taxes in advance in December for the coming year to claim this itemized deduction in the current year, but that changed under the TCJA as well.

-As a result, taxpayers flooded tax assessors' offices at the end of 2017, hoping to pay their taxes in advance so they could still claim the unlimited deduction that existed prior to Jan.
+This deduction is now capped at $10,000 total for both property and state income taxes or sales taxes, whichever you prefer to claim.
+As a result, taxpayers flooded tax assessors' offices at the end of 2017, hoping to pay their taxes in advance so they could still claim the unlimited deduction that existed before Jan.
 1, 2018.

 The Internal Revenue Service responded by promptly announcing that this is not acceptable.
-The taxes must actually have been assessed before you can claim this deduction.
+The taxes must have been assessed before you can claim this deduction.
 So if they're assessed in December, that's fine.
-Otherwise you can't claim them until 2019, even if the deduction will help you out more in 2018.
+Otherwise, you can't claim them until 2019, even if the deduction will help you out more in 2018.

-Specific Year-End Tax Moves to Consider
+Tax Moves to Consider

 Here are a few more things to consider when you're handling income at year's end, depending on whether you want to decrease your 2018 income or increase it.